 First, check that your hearing aids aren’t blocked by earwax or debris.
 This could stop streamed audio from coming through, even if the hearing aids amplify environmental sound normally.

-If needed, follow the unpairing and repairing instructions provided earlier in the guide.
+If needed, follow the unpairing and repairing instructions provided in the appropriate section above.

 If the issue continues, reset the app:

-If the app still can’t find your hearing aids, unpair and re-pair them in your phone’s Bluetooth menu (see pairing instructions above), then return to the app to retry setup.
+If the app still can’t find your hearing aids, unpair and re-pair them in your phone’s Bluetooth menu (see pairing instructions in the appropriate section above), then return to the app to retry the setup.

 Still not working?
 Uninstall and reinstall the app.
 After reinstalling, reopen it, accept permissions and terms, and go through the Bluetooth setup again.

-If you've turned your phone's streaming volume to 100% and the audio still sounds low, start by making sure your hearing aid domes or tips are clean.
-Blocked output can affect both streaming and environmental sound.
+If you've turned your phone's streaming volume to 100% using the volume buttons on the side of the phone and the audio is still not loud enough, start by making sure your hearing aid domes or tips are clean.
+Clogged tips (e.g. from earwax) can weaken or even mute both streaming and environmental sound output from the hearing aids.

 iPhone: